devskale/awesome/README.md

 - [Wrapifai](https://app.wrapifai.com) - Best for form-based apps like calculators and AI generators.
 Ideal for building mini tools for SEO or lead magnets, 100% no-code, and super easy to use.
 - [Rocket](https://www.rocket.new/) - rocket new
 - [new website](https://new.website)- website from a sentence
+- [orchid](https://www.orchids.app/) - make beautiful website that do not look ai coded

 ## Web Animations